 note: music adopted 1950, lyrics adopted 2006; the anthem's lyrics have been altered on numerous occasions

-Montenegro name: "Oj, svijetla majska zoro" (Oh, Bright Dawn of May)
+name: "Oj, svijetla majska zoro" (Oh, Bright Dawn of May)

 lyrics/music: Sekula DRLJEVIC/unknown, arranged by Zarko MIKOVIC